 Accountable Now is an active community of practice.
-Our Members participate in on-going Peer Advice Groups where colleagues from various organisations meet peers to share knowledge and exchange challenges in a trusted and confidential setting.
+Our members participate in Peer Advice Groups to network with colleagues from other organisations and to share knowledge and resources in a trusted and confidential setting.

-From approaching topics of governance, programming, organisational learning, complaints and feedback, environmental performance, anti-corruption and stakeholder engagement, our Peer Advice Groups give us the chance to work closely with our members to understand new approaches to common challenges across different themes.
-Find out more about our most recent PAGs below.
+Approaching topics of governance, programming, organisational learning, feedback and complaints, safeguarding, impact measurement, stakeholder engagement, and more – our Peer Advice Groups (PAGs) give us the chance to work closely with our members and practitioners from other organisations to understand new approaches to common challenges across different themes.

 Receiving feedback from stakeholders and turning this process into a meaningful conversation is at the heart of every Accountable Now member’s work.
 However, putting theory intro practice can be difficult and it can confront implementors with many expected but also unforeseen challenges.